lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Clustermanager/Cluster/Outlierdetection.md

 	([optional](#), integer) The number of consecutive 5xx responses before a consecutive 5xx ejection occurs.
 Defaults to 5.

 - **consecutive_gateway_failure**</br>
-	([optional](#), integer) The number of consecutive ¡°gateway errors¡± (502, 503 and 504 responses), including those raised by Envoy for connection errors, before a consecutive gateway failure ejection occurs.
+	([optional](#), integer) The number of consecutive â€œgateway errorsâ€ (502, 503 and 504 responses), including those raised by Envoy for connection errors, before a consecutive gateway failure ejection occurs.
 Defaults to 5.

 - **interval_ms**</br>
 	([optional](#), integer) The time interval between ejection analysis sweeps.
 This can result in both new ejections as well as hosts being returned to service.
 Defaults to 10000ms or 10s.